-When seeking patent protection, most UK companies start with a UK patent application but may then wish to seek protection in other countries.
+When seeking patent protection, most companies start with a single national patent application but may then wish to seek protection in other countries.
 This briefing outlines points to consider in selecting the countries to cover, the international schemes available and the timing of the decisions to be taken.

 Once you have filed a UK patent application, you then have a 12 month period in which to decide whether to file corresponding patent applications in other countries and, if so, which countries you wish to cover.

 In most countries, an invention must have ‘absolute novelty’ at its filing date in order to be valid so any non-confidential disclosures, including your own, anywhere in the world prior to filing can invalidate the patent.
 However, most countries are part of an international convention which, in effect, enables you to back date a foreign application to your initial UK filing date if the foreign application is filed within 12 months of your UK filing date.
 This is a very important deadline (which cannot be extended) so you need to start thinking about the countries you want to cover in good time before this and to ensure there is time to get the applications on file before this deadline.

 It should be remembered that patents provide a ‘negative right’, i.e. they enable you to prevent others from doing certain things in relation to the invention, e.g. manufacturing, importing, exporting or using the invention in the relevant country.
 So you need to decide where such rights would be useful to support your business strategy.

 Filing in all possible countries would be extremely costly, so you need to consider how to optimise your geographical protection within the budget available.
 It may be possible to achieve a broad geographical effect by filing in just a small number of key countries.
 You might, for example, only need to file patent applications to the extent necessary to keep the competition from competing effectively with you.